p2panda/handbook/website/docs/tutorials/aquadoggo.md

 let node = Node::start(config).await;
 ```

 This is very similar to using the command line application, just that you can ship your applications now with a node running _inside_!
 Users will then automatically start the node whenever they start the application.
 Together with [Tauri](https://tauri.studio) your applications can even be written in JavaScript and still use `aquadoggo` internally - even when you're not a Rust developer!
+Our tauri x p2panda [example project](https://github.com/p2panda/tauri-example) will help you get started with right away.

 :::